C3La-NS/ChatX/README.md

 <img src="https://imgur.com/AnghnXW.png">

 <h2>Why ChatX?</h2>

-There are plenty chatroom implementations on the web, still ChatX may be different from its many alternatives.
-But what is it about ChatX that makes it a bit special?
 <br />
-To begin with, we believe that a chat is more convenient when it remains on screen: whatever you do or wherever you navigate on the website ChatX is always within reach but never obstructing the view.
-You can drag and resize it, expand or minimize within your browser viewport making it the most suitable for you.
-And the chat will remember every state.
+One of the key features of ChatX is its accessibility and convenience.
+The chat remains on the screen and is always within reach, even while navigating the website.
+It is easy to drag and resize the widget within the browser viewport, and it can be expanded or minimized to suit your needs.
+The chat also remembers its state, so you don't have to readjust it each time you use it.
 <br />
-Then, ChatX is very easy to install.
-Just unzip the archive on your hosting and the script is ready to go!
-No MySQL databases, complex dependencies or additional setups.
-PHP 5.3-5.6 or higher is enough.
-It must work nicely even on a free web-hosting.
+Another benefit of ChatX is its ease of installation.
+There is no need for complex setups or MySQL or other databases.
+Just unzip the archive on your hosting and you're ready to go.
+The script is compatible with PHP 7.0+, making it suitable even for free web hosting services.
 <br />
-The simplicity is stupidly impressive.
-Yet ChatX has all the main settings a regular chat should have.
-And more, you can easily manage the chat global functions without the necessity to have knowledge in coding.
-Just a perfect solution if you are a beginner not willing to spend hours understanding things in Javascript or PHP.
+Despite its simplicity, ChatX offers all the main features of a regular chat.
+You can easily manage the chat's global functions without needing to understand JavaScript or PHP coding.
 <br />
-We love ChatX wholeheartedly.
-And we do our best to make it user-friendly.
-It's free, without ads or distracting copyrights.
+It's free, without any ads or distracting copyrights, and we continuously work to improve the user experience.
 <br />
 <h2>Main features:</h2>
 <li>Flat file database</li>